facebook/docusaurus/website/docs/search.md

   - search
 ---

-Docusaurus's own `@docusaurus/preset-classic` supports easy search integration.
+Docusaurus's own `@docusaurus/preset-classic` supports a search integration.

 There are two main options, you can use [Algolia DocSearch](https://community.algolia.com/docsearch/) or bring in your own `SearchBar` component.